Navigating battery aging: prolonging battery lifespan with AI

 As the battery ages and our dependence on them increases, the significance of efficient battery management systems (BMS) also rises.
 Creative BMSs have the potential to improve battery performance, delay aging processes, and extend life for longer with less energy usage.

 The complexity of battery models and their sensitivity to various factors makes it necessary to use machine learning (ML) for optimising battery management systems.
-The availability of interchangeable physics and battery modeling libraries provides a vast amount of data for ML to analyze and optimise.
+The availability of interchangeable physics and battery modeling libraries provides a vast amount of data for ML to analyse and optimise.

 Moreover, advanced deep learning techniques can discover higher dimensional relationships that are challenging to parameterise, which further augments the existing battery information.
-By using machine learning approaches to battery modeling, it is possible to produce key battery diagnostics with relatively high accuracy and at an accelerated rate.
+By using machine learning approaches to battery modelling, it is possible to produce key battery diagnostics with relatively high accuracy and at an accelerated rate.

 Utilising data is a valuable resource in comprehending battery capacity and maintaining battery well-being.
 Assessing this information yields an understanding of the battery’s capabilities, detects any problems that may arise during the battery's lifetime, and enables informed choices to extend its lifespan.